 By introducing you to so many great food bloggers, we want to help you find and make the best vegan recipes around for any occasion!

-So, if you fancy some nutritious milk, butter that melts and tastes like the real thing, a fishy-flavored sandwich, or a good ol’ egg-and-bacon breakfast, all without any animals involved, I’ll take you through 101 ways you can veganize your favorites!
+So, if you fancy some milk, butter that melts and tastes like the real thing, a fishy-flavored sandwich, or a good ol’ egg-and-bacon breakfast, all without animal-derived ingredients, I’ll take you through 101 ways you can veganize your favorites!

 Table of Contents